Psyecology. Bilingual Journal of Environmental Psychology

 Editor: Bernardo Hernández (Universidad de La Laguna)

-Languages: English and Spanish (fully bilingual publication)
+Languages: English and Spanish (fully bilingual journal)

 Months of publication: February, May, October